ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2025-07-10】[microsoft / MoGe](https://github.com/microsoft/MoGe) - [CVPR'25 Oral] MoGe: Unlocking Accurate Monocular Geometry Estimation for Open-Domain Images with Optimal Training Supervision
+* 【2025-07-10】[awslabs / mcp](https://github.com/awslabs/mcp) - AWS MCP Servers — helping you get the most out of AWS, wherever you use MCP.
+* 【2025-07-10】[D4Vinci / Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An undetectable, powerful, flexible, high-performance Python library to make Web Scraping Easy and Effortless as it should be!
+* 【2025-07-10】[coleam00 / ai-agents-masterclass](https://github.com/coleam00/ai-agents-masterclass) - Follow along with my AI Agents Masterclass videos!
+All of the code I create and use in this series on YouTube will be here for you to use and even build on top of!
 * 【2025-07-09】[tubearchivist / tubearchivist](https://github.com/tubearchivist/tubearchivist) - Your self hosted YouTube media server
 * 【2025-07-09】[SlimeBoyOwO / LingChat](https://github.com/SlimeBoyOwO/LingChat) - GPT chat with emotional expressions.
 * 【2025-07-08】[Alibaba-NLP / WebAgent](https://github.com/Alibaba-NLP/WebAgent) - 🌐 WebAgent for Information Seeking bulit by Tongyi Lab: WebWalker & WebDancer & WebSailor https://arxiv.org/pdf/2507.02592